 Luckily, you don’t need any fancy tools or kitchen gadgets to pull off the perfect home-made Middle Eastern baklava.
 All you need are a few items: a 9″ x 13″ lasagna pan, and a pastry brush for buttering the fillo dough.
 Oh yes, you’ll also need some kitchen towels to keep the fillo dough covered as you work.
 This keeps the fillo dough from drying out.
 So, have another cup of tea or coffee, gather the needed ingredients, and let’s do this!

-You may also want to check out the following dessert recipes: Mann Al Sama, Fillo Delights, Orange Cake, Candied Figs, and Stuffed Dates.
+You may also want to check out the following dessert recipes: Mann Al Sama, Fillo Delights, Orange Cake, Zalabia, and Stuffed Dates.
 Don’t forget to check out my Classic Middle Eastern Food Combinations.

 Authentic Middle Eastern baklava that's to die for!